-Business owners often determine their cash balance by checking what the bank shows online in the accounts at a point in time.
-You cannot accurately forecast cash flow unless you match and verify activity in the bank statement to QuickBooks or whichever accounting system you use.
+It is crucial to for business owners to enter all of their transactions into their accounting system.
+The process of reconciling is important to ensure you have enough cash available to cover costs and are able to fund continued growth.
+However, business owners often determine their cash balance by checking what the bank shows online in the accounts at a point in time.
+However, you cannot accurately forecast cash flow unless you match and verify activity in the bank statement to QuickBooks or whichever accounting system you use.

 Here are a couple examples of mistakes we see in companies’ QBs bank balances that accumulate for years: